 Evolution and psychology go hand in hand.
-Discover how many baffling human behaviors and attitudes, such as a fear of heights, are in fact rooted in evolutionary principles.
+Discover how many baffling human behaviors and attitudes, such as a fear of heights, are rooted in evolutionary principles.

 Mysteries of Human Behavior

-When people think about the great mysteries of the world, they usually think about questions like whether there’s life on other planets, or where the universe came from, or maybe who carved those big stone heads on Easter Island.
-And those are indeed fascinating questions.
+When people think about the great mysteries of the world, they usually think about questions like whether there’s life on other planets, where the universe came from, or maybe who carved those huge stone heads on Easter Island.
+Those are indeed fascinating questions.

-But you and I are surrounded every day by mysteries that are often just as interesting, mysteries that involve what, on the surface, appear to be rather ordinary human behaviors.
+But we are surrounded every day by mysteries that are often just as interesting, mysteries that involve what, on the surface, appear to be rather ordinary human behaviors.

-Like, what makes people happy?
+What makes people happy?
 Think about that for a moment.
 You may know—or think you know—what makes you happy.
 But do you?
-And, if you do know, why do you still do things that make yourself unhappy?
+If you do know, why do you still do things that make yourself unhappy?

 Or have you ever thought about why people overreact and make giant mountains out of tiny molehills, or why different individuals from the same family often have such different personalities?

-And why do some marriages and other close relationships work out, whereas, other ones end in disaster?
+Why do some marriages and other close relationships work out, whereas other ones end in disaster?
 We might make a fortune if we figured out the answer to that one!

 Origins of Psychology

-People have been interested in questions about human behavior at least since the beginnings of recorded history.
-If we look back at the ancient philosophers—such as Plato and Aristotle—much of what they were philosophizing about involved human behavior.
+People have been interested in questions about human behavior since the beginnings of recorded history.
+If we look back at the ancient philosophers—such as Plato and Aristotle—much of what they philosophized about involved human behavior.

 Later, philosophers were joined by theologians who also got involved in trying to understand why people do what they do, often basing their speculations on religious doctrine.

-Anybody was free to speculate about these questions, and, by and large, there wasn’t any way to know which ideas were right and which ideas were wrong.
+Anyone was free to speculate about these questions, but there wasn’t a way to determine which ideas were right and which ideas were wrong.

-But then during the latter part of the 1800s, scholarly people began to realize that we could answer questions about behavior using the same kinds of scientific thinking that were already successful in sciences, such as biology, chemistry, and physics.
+Then, during the latter part of the 1800s, scholars began to realize that we could answer questions about behavior using the same kinds of scientific thinking that were already successful in the sciences, such as biology, chemistry, and physics.

-Yes, the phenomena being studied were different, but the same kind of scientific reasoning and the same kind of research designs could be used to study emotion, motivation, memory, personality, intelligence, and other aspects of human behavior.
+The phenomena being studied were different, but the same kind of scientific reasoning and research designs could be used to study emotion, motivation, memory, personality, intelligence, and other aspects of human behavior.